Bronx Children's Museum

 Among the museum's supporters are Supreme Court Justice Sonia Sotomayor and former Sesame Street star Sonia Manzano, both regular participants of the museum's "Dream Big" summer program.
 Manzano has also written a children's book for the museum: The Lowdown on the High Bridge about the nearby High Bridge, which straddles the East River, and provided water to Manhattan from the old Croton Aqueduct.
 Other celebrities associated with the museum include Kerry Washington, and Chazz Palminteri, both honorees at the museum's annual galas, and Sunny Hostin, who serves on the museum's board of directors.

 The groundbreaking ceremony for the exhibition space was held on July 12, 2017.
 The permanent building was opened to the public on December 3, 2022.
+It takes up the entire second floor of the Power House building.

+In September 2025, the Bronx Children's Museum became part of the city's Cultural Institutions Group, a partnership of cultural and educational institutions.